 |SOC 2200||Race and Ethnicity||3|

 |SOC 2470||Sex, Gender and Sexuality||3|

 |SOC 3900||Senior Seminar: Doing Sociology||3|

 |MATH 1150||Statistics I||3|

-Students must take 3 courses (9 credits), at least 1 from 3000-level.
+Students must also take 3 courses (9 credits), at least one from the 3000-level.
 These courses may also be used toward a concentration.

 "Many of my professors have their own clinical practices, and they bring their professional experiences into our classroom discussions.
 And that is so much more interesting than just reading from a textbook.
 I feel like everything I am learning in my classes will prepare me for a real-world clinical setting - it makes me really excited to start my own practice," says Shannon Griffith '16.

 Caitlyn De Serres' dream job is to one day become a family counselor, leading her to pursue a double major in psychology and sociology.
 "I don't think people realize how much counseling can help.
 Even if you don't have severe problems in your life, just talking to someone is really helpful in making your experience with something better.
 I want to be able do that for children and families."